Sri Lanka beat Netherlands to reach Super 12s

 After losing their first game in a shock defeat by Namibia, Sri Lanka won two consecutive games to comfortably make it out of the group.

-But the defeat leaves the Netherlands in a perilous position in Group A despite winning their first two games, because they have an poor net run-rate.
+But the defeat leaves the Netherlands in a perilous position in Group A despite winning their first two games, because they have a poor net run-rate.

 The top two teams from each group qualify for the Super 12s, which start on 22 October.